 “Time Flies” by Dexter in the newsagent

-In the process of grieving a loved one, time becomes a confusing double-edged sword.
-You hope to cultivate a future version of yourself less consumed by grief but also realize that in order to become that person, time must pass and you will be further removed from the person you’ve lost.
-Dexter in the newsagent, aka South London-based R&B singer Charmaine Ayoku, wrote her debut mixtape, “Time Flies, in the wake of her father’s death, and the spectre of time and the change it brings haunts the music.
+In the act of grieving a loved one, era becomes a confusing double-edged sword.
+You seek to adapt a future version of yourself less consumed by grief but also realize that in order to become that person, time must pass and you will be further taken from the person you’ve lost.
+Dexter in the newsagent, alias South London-based R&B singer Charmaine Ayoku, penned her debut mixtape, “Time Flies, in the wake of her father’s demise, and the spectre of time and the change it brings haunts the music.
 These songs are heavy and introspective, a poignant document of a future that feels uncertain and a present that is too painful and too fleeting.
 Despite its heft, the project remains hopeful, buoyed by an indefatigable commitment to finding and nurturing love amid the loss.

-Time Flies opens with dexter’s most direct statement about her father’s passing and what it means for her future.
-On “T-shirt,” her voice is gentle, unwavering, and wistful, cutting through a cloud of synth as she sings, “I’ll never get the chance to see your face, feel your embrace.”
-The song ends with a cadre of different people murmuring “time flies by,” underscoring how daunting it feels not just for herself, but for so many others.
-Across the mixtape, she worries that the trauma she’s experienced has caused her life to stagnate; on “Eighteen” and “Care,” she fears not living up to her potential.
+Time Flies commence with Dexter’s most direct statement about her father’s passing and what it means for her future.
+On “T-shirt,” her voice is gentle and wistful, cutting through a cloud of synth as she sings, “I’ll never get the chance to see your face, feel your embrace.”
+The song ends with a cadre of different people murmuring “time flies by,” underscoring how daunting it feels for others.
+Across the mixtape, she worries that the trauma she’s experienced has caused her life to stand still; on “Eighteen” and “Care,” she fears not living up to her potential.
 On the former song, a lilting ballad reminiscent of 2000s R&B stars like Brandy or JoJo, she laments the understanding she thought she had at 18, singing, “Tell me where the time has gone/I thought I’d know myself by now.”
 “Care” is one of the heaviest tracks on the record: Over a sparse acoustic guitar line, she admits to feeling she’s “wasting all of my days” and wonders, “If I hurt myself/Will anybody care”?

 Given the gravity of the loss she’s processing on Time Flies, there’s a profound openness in dexter’s approach to romantic love, especially on album highlight “Special.”
-She mixes nostalgia for the warmth of ’00s R&B, the tenderness of PinkPantheress’ honeyed vocals, and earthy finger-picked guitarwork into a track that blossoms like a morning glory at dawn.
+She blends nostalgia for the warmth of ’00s R&B, the tenderness of PinkPantheress’ honeyed vocals, and earthy finger-picked guitarwork into a track that blossoms like a morning glory at dawn.
 She describes a budding relationship with a sense of optimism that turns to glowing reassurance, singing, “You’re mine in the morning, I need you like coffee/You’re mine in the evening, I need you like sleeping.”
 But she doesn’t just exalt the relationship uncritically.
 She also notices how intense emotion can veer into codependency: “I would give up so much in my life just so I could say you’re mine.”
-It’s a complex and dynamic track that makes space for the many emotional facets of new love.

 Follow Dexter in the newsagent: